boldbi/bold-bi-docs/docs/getting-started/embedding-in-your-application.md

 ## How to implement the authorize server with user email or user name

 1. You need to implement an authorization endpoint in your application.
 This will act as the bridge between your application and the Bold BI server.
 Additionally, you need to update the secure details, such as email and group-based access.
-To learn more about the authorization server, click [here](/security-configuration/authorize-server/).
+To learn more about the [authorization server](/security-configuration/authorize-server/).

 2. To create the authorization-server action method, copy the following snippet into your controller.
 You can use the currently logged-in user's email at `user@domain.com` or `username`, but this user should have access to the dashboard.